Cloud Experts Documentation

 Persistent Volume Claims are namespaced objectsexternal link (opens in new tab) .
 Mounting RWX/ROX is only possible within the same namespace.

-NetApp files must be have a delegated subnet within your ARO Vnet’s and you must assign it to the Microsoft.Netapp/volumes service.
+Azure NetApp Files must have a delegated subnet within your ARO VNet, and that subnet must be delegated to Microsoft.NetApp/volumes.

 Configure Azure

-You must first register the Microsoft.NetApp provider and Create a NetApp account on Azure before you can use Azure NetApp Files.
+You must first register the Microsoft.NetApp provider and create an Azure NetApp Files account before you can use Azure NetApp Files.

 Azure Consoleexternal link (opens in new tab)